 - One shooter per stage at a time.

-- “Load and make ready” will be used as the command to instruct the shooter to insert their magazine and make their gun ready.
+- “Load and make ready” is used as the command to instruct the shooter to insert their magazine and make their gun ready.

 - Shooter and timer will go down range after the course of fire is completed and an all clear is called to paste and score.